stackabletech/integration-tests/README.md

     ./create_test_cluster.py --debug --kind --prometheus --operator trino

+## Set up a test kind-cluster with cluster examples deployed

+This will install the `simple-<operator>-cluster.yaml` files in the `example` folder of the specified operators.

+Example to create trino, hive and opa operator and deploy **all** the `simple` examples in each operator's example folder.

+    ./create_test_cluster.py --debug --kind --operator trino hive opa --examples

+Example to create trino, hive and opa operator and deploy **only** the `simple` example in the opa operator.

+    ./create_test_cluster.py --debug --kind --operator trino hive opa --examples opa

 ## Run KUTTL tests

 Currently, some integration tests are adapted to utilize [KUTTL](https://kuttl.dev) instead if Rust.
 Install KUTTL first as described [here](https://kuttl.dev/docs/cli.html#setup-the-kuttl-kubectl-plugin).